CREATIVE thinking needs SPACE to act within.

 His drawings, light sculptures and paintings have been exhibited in London, Berlin, Frankfurt, Leipzig, Chemnitz and Dresden.

 O’Brien’s research interests are an extension of the topics he has developed as a practicing architect and artist with an interdisciplinary approach to art, design and building: Future architecture.
 Lighting and the built environment.
 The development of old and new towns.
+Microarchitecture.
 The architecture of museums, memory and heritage.
 Drawing as architectural theory and communication.
-The art of making architecture.
 The effect of digitalization on architecture and society

 Membership of Professional associations

-Royal Institute of British Architects (RIBA) / Saxony Chamber of Architects (AKS) / Founding member and Vice-President of the Federation of International Lighting Designers (FILD) / Society of Light and Lighting (SLL) / Deutsche Lichttechnische Gesellschaft - German Society for Lighting Technology (LiTG).
+Royal Institute of British Architects (RIBA) / Saxony Chamber of Architects (AKS) / Federation of International Lighting Designers-Founding member (FILD) / Society of Light and Lighting (SLL) / Deutsche Lichttechnische Gesellschaft – German Society for Lighting Technology (LiTG).

 Baukultur e.V.
 (Federal Foundation for Building Culture in Germany)